Recipe for resilience: Five key ingredients

 Looking across the dimensions that drive resilience, BetterUp’s research shows that the following five have an outsized impact on our ability to grow:

-- Cognitive Agility is the extent to which adapt and shift our thought processes for the benefit of ourselves, our teams, and our organizations.
+- Cognitive Agility is the extent to which we adapt and shift our thought processes for the benefit of ourselves, our teams, and our organizations.

 - Emotional Regulation is the extent to which we regulate our emotions to stay calm and collected.